 This rapid growth has been support by Fortissimo, a capital venture fund that acquired 50% of the company in 2015.The intensive support from Fortissimo provides OriGene Seeds with the capacity to expand development efforts and recruit talented R&D (breeders), in addition to building a new, modern plant and a laboratory.
 The injection of capital also allows it to explore new market segments with different vegetables.

-To support it organic growth and speed the development process for new products; Three months ago OriGene seeds acquired “Catom” a seed company from Israel that specialised with melon and water melon breeding.
+To support its organic growth and expedite new product development, three months ago OriGene Seeds acquired Catom, an Israeli seed company specialising in melon and watermelon breeding.

-The extended shelf lives of Harper type melons make it suitable for the American market.
-They can be shipped by sea from the production region (Brazil, Central America) to the US and Europe, where there is a demand for quality fresh melons.
+The extended shelf life of Harper type melons makes them suitable for the American market.
+They can be shipped by sea from their Brazilian and Central American farms to the US and Europe, where there is a demand for quality, fresh melons.